How To Use OneDrive: A Guide To Microsoft’s Cloud Storage Service

 Step #3: Backup Your Local Files to OneDrive

-If you want your Windows Desktop, Documents, and Pictures folders to get backed up to the cloud automatically, the process is rather simple.
+If you want your Windows Desktop, Documents, and Pictures folders to automatically get backed up to the cloud, the process is relatively simple.

 - Right-click OneDrive in the notification area.